API Reference

 Kameleoon.API.Personalizations.trigger(personalizationID, true);

-The trigger() method forces a personalization trigger, bypassing targeting segment conditions.
-This action initiates the personalization but may not activate it.
+The trigger() method forces a personalization to trigger, bypassing targeting segment conditions.
+This action initiates the personalization but might not activate it.

 Arguments